JulioEvencio/silmance/README.md

 # Silmance

-A suspense game where the objective is to rescue the princess
+Silmance is a game made for [GGJAM - Retro Game Jam](https://itch.io/jam/ggjam-retro) where the objective is to rescue the princess

 ## Links